ziutek/simple_go_wiki/README.md

     $ cd kview && make install
     $ cd ..

-Next we will create directory for our project:
+Next we will create the directory for our project:

     $ mkdir simple_go_wiki
     $ cd simple_go_wiki
     $ mkdir templates static

 The *templates* directory will be used for our Kasia templates.
 The *static* directory will be used for static files like *style.css*.
+Static files are served by *web.go*.

 In the *simple_go_wiki* directory we can create our *view.go* file: